 Unfortunately, many times the price of supply plays the most important part in the decision journey.
 Is that the key factor that should influence your selection?

 Aluminium Vs Steel - Cost

 1. Material Costs

-However, as you will see, this slight difference in material costs is actually a very small factor when it comes to the choosing to fabricate stairways and platforms in either aluminium or steel.
+However, as you will see, this slight difference in material costs is actually a very small factor when it comes to choosing to fabricate stairways and platforms in either aluminium or steel.